This post may contain affiliate links, please see our policy for details.

 We’ve talked about adding a powder room to our cottage since we moved in and this closet seemed like a good spot.

 It’s actually our largest closet and is right next to the only bathroom, the perfect spot to tie in the plumbing.

-It took a while for us to plan everything but once we felt comfortable with our plans, we quickly got to work framing it out and wiring it.
-You can check out the whole process here.
+It took us time to plan everything but once we felt comfortable with our plans, we quickly got to work framing it out and wiring it.

-After the vanity was complete, the mirror hung and sconces hooked up, our work came to a standstill.
+After the new powder room vanity was complete (and our new Moen faucet was installed), our work came to a standstill.